noise-lab/censorship-course/docs/slides/04-Legal/03-PaidPrioritization/coverage-notes.md

   US status changes.
 - **Binge On** as the US zero-rating example is dated (~2016); replace if a current US carrier zero-rating offer becomes the better-known case.
+- **5G slicing slide (T-Priority Feb 20, 2025; AT&T Turbo $7/mo 2024)** — re-verify
+  yearly; swap in the first *content-provider* slice if/when one ships (that's the net-neutrality flashpoint).
+Watch for content-provider premium slices.
+- **A4AI affordability figure (2GB ≈ 5.8%, 5GB ≈ 10.1% of income; "1 for 2")** —
+  refresh from the latest a4ai.org affordability data each year; numbers drift.
+- **India 2016 TRAI ban** — stable historical precedent; no refresh needed, but watch for any TRAI move to *relax* differential-pricing rules.

 ## Curated images
 - **Used** `slide008_img007.png` — the MTN/Twitter time series (Avg MB/device, red